 Whichever method is used the credential values must be made available to the user running the template, either directly, or through a key vault system (extra coding).

-Even in small organisations, with more than one person working with Terraform, the handling of cloud API credentials presents security risks.
+Even in small organizations, with more than one person working with Terraform, the handling of cloud API credentials presents security risks.

 Giving all your DevOps teams the cloud API access they need is fraught with management challenges and security risks.
 You could be exposing your cloud accounts and you have little or no visibility into who is using which cloud credential for what purpose.